leblanck/redpoint/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 #### Why?
-This is target toward UX/WebDevs (myself) mostly.
-I was fed up with installing the same apps constantly when moving to a new macOS box.
+tl/dr; The need for setting up a new system using dotfiles and an installation script in minutes.

-#### How to use:
+This repository serves as my way to help me setup and maintain my Mac(s).
+It takes the effort out of installing everything manually, as well as keep any .dotfiles up-to-date across Macs by just updating the repo locally.
+Everything needed to install my preferred setup of macOS is detailed in this readme.
+Enjoy! 😄

-1. Run `mkdir ~/repos`
+#### Install/Run:
-2. Clone Repo
+1. Run `mkdir ~/repos && cd ~/repos`
-3. Change permissions on file to allow exec `sudo chmod +x`
+2. Clone Repo: `git clone https://github.com/leblanck/redpoint.git`
-4. run using `./redPoint.sh`
+3. run using `./redPoint.sh`